Stephen Strange (Marvel Cinematic Universe): Fighting the Scarlet Witch

-In the Sanctum, Strange dreamt of a young girl and an alternate version of himself running from a ribboned creature in an unknown location.
-The creature ended up killing the alternate version of himself and tried to capture the girl, but she opened up a star-shaped portal that caused her and the deceased Strange to fall through.
+In the Sanctum, Strange dreams of a young girl and an alternate version of himself running from a ribboned creature in an unknown location.
+The creature ends up killing the alternate version of himself and tries to capture the girl, but she opens up a star-shaped portal that causes her and the deceased Strange to fall through.
 Soon after, Strange attends Palmer's wedding and speaks with his former colleague, West, in the church, who had also been a victim of the Blip.
 Afterwards, Strange attends the wedding reception and apologizes to Palmer for his past conduct and congratulates her with her husband named Charlie, who appears to be a fan of Strange.
 Suddenly, upon hearing a disturbance outside, Strange leaves the reception and confronts an invisible creature that is attacking the city.
 Strange reveals the creature as an inter-dimensional octopus-like being, Gargantos.
 When Strange is overpowered, Wong joins the fight and the two eventually kill it while saving a girl, who introduces herself as America Chavez.
 Chavez explains she can travel through the multiverse and that other creatures are after her power including a Strange from another universe, and Strange told her that they did have experience with the multiverse in a recent event with Spider-Man.
 Chavez takes Strange and Wong to Strange's body, who had betrayed her, after which Strange declares that he too was in his dream, and Chavez explains that it was not a dream, she and Strange's variant were searching for a book of pure magic called the Book of the Vishanti, which, according to Strange, was not real.
 After Strange buries his variant, he takes Chavez with Wong to Kamar-Taj, and also discovers that the symbols of Gargantos and his variant weren't of sorcery and were of witchcraft.